 • Headphones and microphones

-It is important for the professional translator because with the booth, besides isolating external noises, it provides a good view of the event and its participants, and the interpreter is able to observe the gesticulations of the speaker and other details that are part of the methodology of an interpreter.
+It is important for the professional translator because the booth, besides isolating external noises, provides a good view of the event and its participants, and the interpreter is able to observe the gesticulations and body language of the speaker plus other details that are part of the methodology of an interpreter.

 The quality of the interpreting service is directly related to technological effectiveness.
-That is why it is very important that those who hire an interpreter know the quality of the equipment they are contracting.
+That is why it is very important for those who hire an interpreter, to analyse the quality of the equipment they are contracting.

 Portable mini equipment for simultaneous interpreting